lndrnz/carcargo/README.md

 ## Design
 - Refer to screenshot on gitlab for bounded context drawing
+- Integration - both the Service and Sales microservices rely on pulling the Automobile list from the Inventory microservice.
+We use polling in order to achieve this, and store the retrieved Automobiles in a value object model called AutomobileVO.
+This data is used in the SalesRecord model in the Sales microservice and in the ServiceAppointment model in the Service microservice.

 ## Service microservice
 - Models:
 -- Technician
 --- Fields: Name, Employee Number
 -- Service Appointment
---- Fields: Vehicle VIN (Foreign Key), Customer Name, Appointment Date, Appointment Time, Assigned Technician (Foreign Key), Service Reason
+--- Fields: Vehicle VIN, Customer Name, Appointment Date, Appointment Time, Assigned Technician (Foreign Key), Service Reason -- AutomobileVO
--- AutomobileVO
 --- Fields: VIN,
 - React